dougransom/vix_utils/README.md

 *vix_utils* provides some tools for preparing data for analysing  the VIX Futures and Cash Term structures.

 Currently, only the functions to download the vix futures and cash term structures work.
-Look in the examples directory, a_loadframes as there is no documentation on how to call them at this time.
+See the notes about examples below.

 The  virtual 30 day future used by VXX and the SVXSTR index are not working yet.
 Skip down to [installation](#installation).
 ~~~
-TODO this is not working.
+TODO the command line program is not working
 It provides a command line program that:

 * generates a mapping of trade dates to the next settlement date for each vix future maturity.